lmmx/polars-luxical/README.md

 # Polars Luxical

-A high-performance Polars plugin for fast lexical text embeddings, implemented entirely in Rust.
+A high-performance Polars plugin for Luxical text embeddings, implemented in Rust.

 ## Overview

-This plugin provides Luxical embeddings directly within Polars expressions.
-Luxical uses:
+This plugin provides [Luxical](https://github.com/datologyai/luxical) embeddings directly within Polars expressions.
+Luxical combines:

-- Subword tokenization
+- Subword tokenization (BERT uncased)
 - N-gram feature extraction with TF-IDF weighting
-- Sparse-to-dense neural network projection
+- Sparse-to-dense neural network projection via knowledge distillation

-The result is embeddings that are **10-100x faster** than transformer-based models while maintaining good quality for many retrieval tasks.
+Luxical models achieve dramatically higher throughput than transformer-based embedding models while maintaining competitive quality for document-level similarity tasks like clustering, classification, and semantic deduplication.

+It should be noted that they were not trained on queries, so you cannot use them for search!
+A demonstration of this is given in the benchmarks, where the results are fast but not useful.

 ## Installation
 ```bash